"For as many of you as were baptized into Christ have put on Christ." (Galatians 3:27)

-When you are baptized, you are in fact visually preaching the gospel.
-As you stand in the water waiting to be baptized, A, you symbolize Jesus dying on the cross.
-As you are lowered into the water, B, you symbolize Jesus buried in the tomb.
-As you are raised from the water, C, you symbolize Jesus rising from the dead.
+When you are baptized, you are visually preaching the gospel.
+As you stand in the water waiting to be baptized, first, you symbolize Jesus dying on the cross.
+Second, you symbolize Jesus buried in the tomb as you are lowered into the water.
+As you are raised from the water, you symbolize Jesus rising from the dead.

-And since you personally are being baptized, you are also saying, "I died with Jesus Christ, I was buried with him and now I am raised with Christ to brand-new life."
+And since you personally are being baptized, you are also saying, "I died with Jesus Christ, I was buried with Him and now I am raised with Christ to a brand-new life."

-In short, in your baptism you are preaching a sermon without using any words at all.
-And your sermon in your baptism will be more effective with your friends than any sermon the pastor preaches on Sunday morning—more effective because it comes directly from you.
+In short, in your baptism, you are confessing the faith without using any words at all.
+And your confession in your baptism will be more effective with your friends than any sermon the pastor preaches on Sunday morning—more effective because it comes directly from you.

 Baptism in the New Testament:

 "I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire."

 "John also was baptizing at Aenon near Salim, because water was plentiful there, and people were coming and being baptized"

 Baptism requires going down into the water.
 (Acts 8:38-39)